Scattering matrix and inclusive scattering matrix in algebraic quantum field theory: Algebraic approach to quantum theory

 Although every state of the algebra $\cA$ can be represented by a vector in Hilbert space, in general it is impossible to identify Hilbert spaces corresponding to different states.

 Time evolution in the algebraic formulation is specified by a one-parameter group $\alpha(t)$ of automorphisms of the algebra $\cA$ preserving the involution.
 This group acts in the obvious way on the space of states.
 If $\omega$ is a stationary state (a state invariant with respect to time evolution), then the group $\alpha(t)$ descends to a group $U(t)$ of unitary transformations of the corresponding space $\cH$.
-The generator $H$ of $U(t)$ plays the role of the Hamiltonian; it can be considered as a self-adjoint operator in Hilbert space $\bar{\cH}$ (in the completion of $\cH$).
+Representing $U(t)$ as $e ^{-iHt}$ we can say that $ H$ plays the role of the Hamiltonian; it can be considered as a self-adjoint operator in $\bar{\cH}$ (or in complexification of this space if we are working over $\mathbb {R}$).
 The vector $\Phi$ representing $\omega$ obeys $H\Phi=0.$ We say that the stationary state $\omega$ is a ground state if the spectrum of $H$ is non-negative.

 Every element $B$ of the algebra $\cA$ specifies two operators acting on linear functionals on $\cA$: